-Luna Innovations Incorporated ("We," "Luna Innovations" or the "Company") was incorporated in the Commonwealth of Virginia in 1990 and subsequently reincorporated in the State of Delaware in April 2003.
+Luna Innovations Incorporated ("we," "Luna Innovations" or the "Company") is incorporated in the State of Delaware and headquartered in Roanoke, Virginia.
 We are engaged in the research, development and commercialization of innovative technologies in the areas of (i) test & measurement, sensing, and instrumentation products; (ii) secure computing and communications; and (iii) health care.
-We are organized into two main groups, which work closely together to turn ideas into products: our Technology Development segment, and our Product and Licensing segment.
+We are organized into two main groups, which work closely together to turn ideas into products: our Technology Development segment, and our Product and License segment.
 Our business model is designed to accelerate the process of bringing new and innovative technologies to market.
-We identify technology that can fulfill identified market needs and then take these solutions from the applied research stage through commercialization.

-We have a history of net losses from 2005 through the three months ended March 31, 2011, attributable to our operations and other charges.
-We experienced positive cash flow from operations in the three months ended March 31, 2011.
+Although we had positive earnings for the quarter ended September 30, 2011, we have a history of net losses from 2005 through the nine months ended September 30, 2011, attributable to our operations and other charges.
 We have historically managed our liquidity through cost reduction initiatives, debt financings and capital markets transactions.
+While we experienced positive cash flow from operations in the nine months ended September 30, 2011, our overall cash flow was negative during that period.

 Since the second half of 2008, the increased turmoil in the U.S. and global capital markets and a global slowdown of economic growth created a substantially more difficult business environment.
 Our ability to access the capital markets may be limited.
-Economic and market conditions may not improve significantly during 2011 and could get worse.
+Economic and market conditions may not improve significantly during the remainder of 2011 and could get worse.

-Although there can be no guarantees, we believe that our current cash balance, in addition to the funds available to us under the Credit Facility described in Note 2 below, provide adequate liquidity for us to meet our working capital needs into 2012.
+Although there can be no guarantees, we believe that our current cash balance, in addition to the funds available to us under the Credit Facilities described in Note 3 below, will provide adequate liquidity for us to meet our working capital needs over the next twelve months.